The Tormach 8L is a compact and entry-level professional CNC lathe from Tormach.

 While in the high range, the CNC lathe operates between 350 RPM and 5,000 RPM.

-Typically, low range is used for cutting hard materials and high range is used for soft materials.
+Typically, the low range is used for cutting hard materials and the high range is used for soft materials.

 You can change the spindle speed range by manually changing the belt position on the pulley.